 - CONTACT: phone (903) 877-7293 or (903) 877-5617, fax (903) 877-5615, email: email@example.com

 Learn more about the helpful information, services, and amenities that UT Health offers in the guide to UT Health.

 ObservationStudents that require observation hours to apply to therapy schools need to call the Rehab Clinic at (903) 877-7293 and ask to be directed to the therapist in charge of student observation.
-You will then be transferred to Human Resources to complete the required documentation and to set up an appointment.
 This will normally take from one to two weeks to complete before you can start observing.